 100 Resilient Cities

-Helping cities around the world become more resilient to physical, social, and economic shocks and stresses.
+Helping cities around the world become more resilient to physical, social, and economic shocks and stresses

 Because of the collision of globalization, urbanization, and climate change, not a week goes by that there’s not a disruption to a city somewhere in the world: a cyber attack, a natural disaster, or economic or social upheaval.
 Meanwhile, cities face acute stresses, such as poverty, endemic crime and violence, or failing infrastructure, that weaken a city over time.

 While cities can’t predict which disruptions will come next, they can plan for them, learn from them, and generate additional benefits through the same investments, such as opportunities for economic growth or improved parks for city residents.
 In other words, they can achieve “resilience dividends” that can make cities better places to live not just in times of emergency, but every single day.

 In 2013, The Rockefeller Foundation pioneered 100 Resilient Cities to help more cities build resilience to the physical, social, and economic challenges that are a growing part of the 21st century.
 Cities in the 100RC network are provided with the resources necessary to develop a roadmap to resilience along four main pathways:

 To learn more, and to view the complete list of cities and platform partners, visit www.100resilientcities.org.

 It has long been recognized that the private sector can and must play a significant role in helping to make…, Associate VP, Managing Director, Asia, The Rockefeller Foundation

 One critical step cities can take to facilitate their resilience building is to hire a Chief Resilience…, Managing Director, The Rockefeller Foundation